 Treatment for eye cancer depends on the type and stage of the cancer.

-Radiation (RAY-dee-A-shun) is the main treatment for most people, but other treatments might be needed too.
+Radiation therapy is the main treatment for most people, but other treatments might be needed too.
 If a very small melanoma is suspected, treatment may not be needed.
 The doctor may closely watch the tumor and start treatment only if it starts to grow.
 The treatment plan that’s best for you will depend on:

-Radiation uses high-energy rays (like x-rays) to kill cancer cells.
+Radiation therapy uses high-energy rays (like x-rays) to kill cancer cells.
 It’s a common treatment for eye cancer.
 There are different ways to give radiation treatments.

-Radiation can be aimed at the eye from a machine outside the body.
+Radiation can also be aimed at the eye from a machine outside the body.
 This is called external beam radiation.

 If your doctor suggests radiation treatment, ask about what side effects might happen.
 The most common side effect of radiation is eye damage.
 The damage may change the way you see through that eye.